Cuscuta campestris: Description

-Parasitic plants of the genus Cuscuta have little to no chlorophyll making them unable to undergo photosynthesis, a process by which plants make their own food.
+Parasitic plants of the genus Cuscuta have little to no chlorophyll making them unable to significantly photosynthesize.
 This makes them photosynthetically inactive.
 Cuscuta species are thus referred to as holoparasitic plants, as they depend on their host plant for nutrients.
-About 10-15 species of Cuscuta, out of the known 200, are considered agricultural weeds which wrap their vines around their hosts and obtain their nutrients from them through their extensions called haustoria.
+About 10-15 species of Cuscuta, out of the known 200, are considered agricultural weeds which wrap their vines around their hosts and obtain their nutrients from them through specialized organs called haustoria.
 This mechanism for obtaining their food makes them very difficult to remove.
 Their growth has been cited to cause severe loss to crops that yield alfalfa, tomatoes, carrots and cranberry crops.

-The life cycle of the Cuscuta starts with seed germination.
-The seedlings cannot survive for long periods of time hence, they find the appropriate plant stem by recognizing plant chemo-attractants.
-Cuscuta campestris is known for restraining the growth of their host plants and even inhibiting their flowering.
-This causes the host cell to eventually die.
-This mechanism gives them the ability to control other populations of weeds like Mikania micrantha.
-Another mechanism by which these dodders recognize which plants to use as hosts depends on the light that's reflected off the plant's surface.
-Cuscuta campestris is highly attracted to "far red light", which is a wavelength that is reflected by most plant surfaces.
-Dodders that were exposed to unfiltered light were able to attach to their host before their energy had been totally exhausted, but dodders that were only exposed to red light lost their way.
-This could be a technique by which to control C. campestris infestations if exposed to red light within the early stages of development, to avoid the spread and growth of the plant.
+Distribution and habitat

+The native range of this species is unclear but thought to be North America, specifically Canada, US, and Mexico.
+It is also found in parts of the Caribbean, including Cuba, Bahamas, Jamaica, Martinique, and possibly parts of South America.
+It is widely naturalised in parts of coastal and subcoastal regions of Australia, found predominantly in the Southeastern Australia along the Murray River.
+Cuscuta campestris can be found growing in grasslands, open woodlands, gardens, riparian zones, and wetlands.
+Cuscuta campestris has a tolerance for a wide range of climatic conditions, from warm temperate regions to subtropical or tropical regions.

+Reproduction

+Reproduction is through seed or vegetative spread.
+Pollination for C. campestris is autogamous, or self-fertilizing, and the species can produce up to 16,000 seeds on a single plant.
+In North America, flowering occurs in mid-summer, with less flowering occurring in humid, high rainfall locations.
+Cuscuta campestris seeds have a hard seed coating that requires scarification, reducing the danger of all seeds germinating at once.
+Germination can occur regardless of the amount of light available, as long as temperatures are between 10-30 C. The seeds are able to remain viable for up to 10 years in soil.